sitilge/dotfiles/README.md

 # Install

 GNU Stow is the preferred method.
-Assume that the project resides under `~/Projects/dotfiles` then to install nvim run
+Assume that the project resides under `~/Projects/dotfiles` then to install `nvim` run

 ````
-cd ~/Projects/dotfiles && stow nvim
+cd ~/Projects/dotfiles && stow -t ~ nvim
 ````